Women’s health: let’s talk about endometriosis

 - difficulty in fulfilling work and social commitments

-- 1 in 10 women of reproductive age in the UK suffer from endometriosis
+One in 10 women of reproductive age in the UK suffer from endometriosis, with 176 million people affected worldwide.

-- endometriosis is the second most common gynaecological condition in the UK
+Although endometriosis is the second most common gynaecological condition in the UK, it takes on average seven-and-a-half years from the onset of symptoms to get a diagnosis.

-Anita is a former City lawyer and legal recruiter, now a professional coach supporting diverse individuals in their legal careers and wellbeing.
-Anita has over 15 years of experience working closely with lawyers as a catalyst to transformation that enhances life and work experiences.
+Anita is a professional coach supporting diverse individuals in their legal careers and wellbeing with over 15 years of experience.

 Her personal experience of positive mental and physical health combined with their impact in the workplace drives her desire for more women to uncover their unique coping mechanisms.